Search in MDM

 Further

-That such a friend, indeed, you have to disassemble the plastic housing that covers the engine, do not try to remove the coil in any other way since you could damage it ...
+Hey friend, yes, you do have to remove the plastic casing that covers the motor.
+Don't try to remove the coil any other way, as you could damage it.

-Good luck !!!
-And those cars here in Mexico run very well
+Good luck!
+And those cars run really well here in Mexico.

 Please connect or create account to join the conversation.